torgbuiedunyenyo/infinite-book/world_document.md

 Jay flees into the temporal margins—times and routes that aren't heavily monitored, places where past people disappear into the cracks of the system.
 He makes contact with the underground networks that help temporal immigrants: forgers, fixers, people who know hidden paths through time.

 He's not just running; he's investigating.
 He retraces Tan's final days.
-He learns about her father's company, about the research stations at the edges, about the dark thing.
+He learns about her father's company, about the research stations at the edges, about the expeditions that never returned.
 He discovers that Tan had been curious about the same things—not out of moral outrage, but out of adventurous interest.

 His investigation takes him through multiple eras: